Jellyvision/jsdoc-mermaid/readme.md

 }
 ```

-This package also some new properties to the mermaid configuration:
+This package also supports some new properties to the mermaid configuration:

 * ```version```: Let's you specify which Mermaid version to use.
 If not provided, defaults to latest Mermaid.
 * ```style```: Let's you add optional CSS styles to the surrounding ```<div>``` tag (which also has class ```mermaid``` if you want to use a proper stylesheet).